arraypress/edd-product-query/README.md

 - **Support for Meta Queries**: Complex queries on custom fields and EDD properties.
 - **Boolean Flags**: Filter products based on boolean values such as whether a product is shippable or has variable pricing.
 - **Transient Caching**: Improve performance by caching query results.
-- **Debugging Mode**: Output the SQL query for analysis and debugging.
+- **Debugging Mode**: Output the query arguments for analysis and debugging.
--

 ## Minimum Requirements ##

 * **PHP:** 7.4